supermemo-wiki/SuperMemo.Wiki/home.md

 ## Website Matrix

-> For a more more complete list of resources, visit [awesome-supermemo](https://github.com/supermemo/awesome-supermemo).
+> For a more complete list of resources, visit [awesome-supermemo](https://github.com/supermemo/awesome-supermemo).
 {.is-info}

 <table>